Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/general.rst

 4. Once installed open VirtualBox
 ------------------------------------------
     - For Mac users VirtualBox will be located within the Applications folder and may be opened by clicking on the icon
+    - Otherwise you may search for ``VirtualBox`` on linux or Windows machines to locate the installed application

 5. Import the downloaded vm
 ------------------------------------------